Creating a trigger for a registry or device topic

 Getting started

-To create a trigger, you need:
+To create a trigger, you will need:

 -

-A function that the trigger will invoke.
+Function the trigger will invoke.
 If you do not have a function:

 -